How To Edit Your WordPress User Profile

 14 – Update Profile

-- WordPress only requires your e-mail address and a nickname in your User Profile section.
+- WordPress only requires your e-mail address and a nickname.

-- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you specifically choose to display it, or use a WP theme that has been encoded to display your email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your website (unless you specifically choose to publish it, or use a theme that has been encoded to display the email address).

 - Each user’s email address must be unique.

-Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in your User Profile screen (e.g. add a Facebook URL field, display additional functionality settings related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in your User Profile section (e.g. add a Twitter username field, display additional functionality options related to the plugin, etc…)

-There are a number of plugins that allow you to change user profile fields.
-You can find many free plugins by typing in keywords like “user profile fields” in the “Add Plugins” section inside your WP dashboard …
+There are a number of plugins that allow you to customize user profile fields.
+You can find many free plugins by typing in keywords like “user profile fields” in the “Add Plugins” section inside your dashboard …

-See Tip #3 in the “Useful Tips Related To Your Profile” section below for an example of a free plugin that lets you remove unnecessary user profile fields.
+See Tip #3 in the “Useful Tips Related To Your WordPress Profile” section further below for an example of a free plugin that lets you remove unnecessary user profile fields.

-As mentioned previously, the WordPress Profile section has a number of fields that allow you to enter additional contact information such as:
+As mentioned above, the WordPress Profile screen has a number of fields that allow you to enter additional contact information such as:

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.